Ratios of partition functions for the log-gamma polymer: Appendix: Auxiliary results

 \end{lemma}

-\begin{proof}[Proof of Lemma \ref{erg-lm1}] Fix $j$.
-Let $h(\w)$ denote the a.s.\ limit of the left-hand side of \eqref{aslan} for $g\equiv1$, given by the pointwise ergodic theorem \cite[Thm.~6.2.8]{kren}.
-We show that $h$ is invariant under each shift $T_z$, $z\in\cR$.
+\begin{pf} Fix $j$.
+Let $h(\omega)$ denote the a.s. limit of the left-hand side of (\ref{aslan}) for $g\equiv1$, given by the pointwise ergodic theorem (\cite{kren}, Theorem~6.2.8).
+We show that $h$ is invariant under each shift $T_z$, $z\in\mathcal{R}$.
 By the closed-loop property (now for $j\in\{1,\ldots,r\}$)